 The proposed bill, titled "The Rhode Island Informed Consent Protection Act," introduces a new chapter to the General Laws concerning healthcare practices related to vaccinations.
 It mandates that healthcare practitioners must obtain written informed consent from patients or their guardians before administering vaccines.
 The bill defines "informed consent" as permission granted with knowledge of the possible consequences, including risks and benefits, and requires that this consent be free from coercion.

-Furthermore, the act includes a provision that prevents the Department of Children, Youth and Families (DCYF) from initiating investigations solely based on a parent's decision to delay or decline vaccinations for their child.
-The act is designed to protect patient rights and ensure that informed consent is a fundamental aspect of healthcare practices related to vaccinations, taking effect upon passage.
+The bill establishes civil penalties for violations, allowing for fines of up to $25,000 per patient for intentional breaches of the law.
+It also includes a provision that prevents the Department of Children, Youth, and Families (DCYF) from initiating investigations against parents or guardians solely based on their decision to delay or decline vaccinations for their children.
+The act is set to take effect upon passage, aiming to enhance patient rights and informed consent in the context of vaccination.

 Statutes affected: 469: 40-11-3